June 19 @ 7:30 pm - 10:00 pm£12.50

 Written jointly by Chichester-based Greg Mosse and Havant’s Lucy Flannery, their play ‘Poisoned Beds’ features original live music by another celebrated Havant resident – John Gleadall.
 Through West Sussex actress Paula Tinker the play is set in December 1918 and is a captivating story of one woman’s preparation of a concert to celebrate both women’s suffrage and the end of the Great War.
 However there’s a twist in this clever combination of comedy and sadness in that she can’t celebrate the future without reconciling herself to her tragic past – it’s not just the Oyster beds that human folly has poisoned.
 (Ding-dong – does this resonate ?)

-For Emsworth audiences this is an amazing opportunity to enjoy the work of two superbly entertaining writers.
+For Emsworth audiences it’s an amazing opportunity to enjoy the work of two superbly entertaining writers.
 Lucy has worked with stars like Alison Steadman and Roy Hudd.
 Greg’s plays – often based in local history (‘The Hawkhurst Gang’, ‘The Exchange’, Number 60 to The Somme’) regularly play to capacity audiences.

 Poisoned Beds’ is an exciting new venture being co-promoted by WemsFest whose main theatre collaborator, Julian Sluggett, sadly passed away in 2017.

 The 60 minute production will be followed after the interval by a revealing post-show discussion.